mfathiabdallah/mfathiabdallah.github.io/index.md

 <!-- Profile picture -->
 <img class="ProfilePic" img width=150 img align="right" style="float: right; margin-left: 20px;" src="Me.jpg">

-Short Bio (last update: October 2022)
+Short Bio (last update: March 2023)

 I am a post-doctoral researcher in Toxicology field at [Ghent University](https://www.ugent.be/en){:target="_blank" rel="noopener"}.
 My research spans from detection of natural toxins, such as mycotoxins and cyanobacterial toxins, in food and water through to the application of -Omics approach to understand the effect of a mixture of toxins and other environmental contaminantes as micro- and nanoplastics on humans.
 <br /> <br />